 The value in use is calculated based on the present value of expected future cash flows generated by the unit (CGU), estimated based on a financial forecast prepared by the company for a period of four years, and in the case of funds the value in use is calculated based on net asset value as at the reporting date.

-The cash flows were discounted with the weighted average cost of capital for the debt collection industry, which varies depending on the country where the tested asset is present (see the table below).
+The cash flows were discounted with the weighted average cost of capital for the debt collection or lending industry, as appropriate, which varies depending on the country where the tested asset is present (see the table below).